 So on comes One Born Every Minute.

 The tears roll, the eurghs come out and I thank the Lord that LagerDad isn’t as dense as some of these blokes in the labour room on TV.

 Then I think about my labour.
 Which took place exactly 19 months and 1 day ago.

 Everyone loves a horror story don’t they?
 Well mine wasn’t.
 So you won’t find one here.

-I remember waking up feeling different, the day after my due date, the midwife came round to give me a sweep.
+I remember waking up feeling different, the day after my due date and the midwife came round to give me a sweep.
 If you’re not sure what that is…don’t Google image search it.
-I said to this massive handed woman ‘I’m sure I’m in labour’ and she replied ‘No no you’re definitely not’ and booked me in for another sweep the following week.
+I said to this massive handed woman ‘I’m sure I’m in labour’ and she replied ‘No no you’re definitely not, your cervix is too high’ and booked me in for another sweep the following week.

 We had a few hairy moments, LagerDad had tears and went as white as a tin of Dulux Brilliant White, he got escorted out by my dad, who had arrived in the nick of time, whilst my mum stepped in – introducing herself to the room by pouring a jug of water all over me “Oh sorry I’m so nervous I need a G&T” – nice one Jan, don’t worry about me laying here sweating trying to push a watermelon out of a thimble.

 Enter LagerDad, enter the inducing drip and then with the shift change….enter the most glamorous midwife you could imagine.
 Fan-bloody-tastic.